 And when the team at Siemens saw a virtual replica of their facility from within NavVis IndoorViewer, the value of the NavVis digital factory solution truly became apparent.

 Combining accurate point cloud data with 360˚ panoramic images, NavVis IndoorViewer provides an immersive 3D walkthrough; building stakeholders can instantly review the “as-is” state of the factory from any web browser.

-More efficient assembly planning, factory tours, and more
+More efficient assembly planning and factory tours

 According to Thomas Meier, Siemens now use their factory digital twin of the Electronics Works Amberg for several different use-cases – and are exploring potential applications for the future.